sudheermuthyala/terraform-/07-terraform-workspace/97-create-manifiest-file-to-support-a-multiple-workspaces/README.md

   - terraform workspace show        -> this will show current workspace
   - terraform workspace list        -> This will list all avillable workspaces
   - terraform workspace new         -> This will create new workspace
-  - terraform workspace select      -> This will selet the
+  - terraform workspace select      -> This will mv to the
   - terraform workspace delete